 Dinner at hotel’s main restaurant.
 Overnight in Kraljevo.

 DAY 5.
 Kraljevo – Novi Pazar – Djurdjevi Stupovi – Sopocani – Studenica – Kopaonik

 Departure for a town of Novi Pazar, a city located at the very heart of Old Serbia – Raška County.
 Novi Pazar is a true gem, representing an extraordinary mixture of Orient and Europe.
 Its multi-ethnical spirit is best seen it its panorama – where mosques and churches overwhelm the scene.
-Visit to the Petrova church.
+Visit the Petrova church.

-Visit to the Sopoćani monastery, one of the best-known monasteries in Serbia.
+Visit the Sopoćani monastery, one of the best-known monasteries in Serbia.
 It was built in the 13th century by the successful Serbian King Uroš I Nemanjić, during whose reign intensive development of mining and trade in the country begun.
 The monastery was built as a resting place of the king Uroš I Nemanjić and his relatives.
 It was entered on the UNESCO World Heritage List in 1979 and it is part of Transromanica Cultural Route.

 Lunch on the road.